-- Each child will receive a bee with their name on classdojo.
-This is where Bee Points will be recorded. - 'Bee Points' can be awarded for good work, good behaviour, good effort, good manners, or any appropriate reason from the teacher. - A maximum of 3 'Bee points' can be awarded in one lesson. - There will be 4 levels of Bee Points- Bronze, Silver, Gold and Diamond.
+- Each child will receive a bee with their name on ClassDojo.
+This is where Bee Points will be recorded. - 'Bee Points' can be awarded for good work, good behaviour, good effort, good manners, or any appropriate reason from the teacher. - A maximum of 3 'Bee points' can be awarded in one lesson. - There will be 4 levels of Bee Points: Bronze, Silver, Gold, and Diamond.
 Children will receive a badge once they have completed each level.
-These are in Mr de Souza's office.
+These are in Mr. Jameson's office, but Mr Jameson will distribute these when required to children.